mirkobrombin/DaBaDee/README.md

 func main() {
     // Deduplicate a folder
-    err := dabadee.Dedup("/path/to/folder", "/path/to/storage")
+    err := dabadee.Dedup("/path/to/folder", "/path/to/storage", 2, false)
     if err != nil {
         panic(err)
     }

     // Deduplicate a file on copy
-    err = dabadee.Cp("/path/to/file", "/path/to/dest/file", "/path/to/storage")
+    err = dabadee.Cp("/path/to/file", "/path/to/dest/file", "/path/to/storage", false)
     if err != nil {
         panic(err)
     }